 In 2019, the global elastane fabric market was valued at $7.3 billion, and is projected to see a compound annual growth rate of 2.2% between now and 2027.

 But it’s not just the stretch that’s stealing the show.

-In other words, it keeps the sag out of your sustainable sports bras, sustainable underwear, jeans, yoga pants, socks, bike shorts, leggings, or anything else that requires a snug and motion-ready fit.
+In other words, it keeps the sag out of your sustainable sports bras, sustainable underwear, jeans, yoga pants, socks, sustainable bike shorts, leggings, or anything else that requires a snug and motion-ready fit.

 Doing yoga in your elastane-happy leggings may make you feel closer to nature, but is elastane good for it?